What Is Preventive Care?

 When it comes to medical care, the best thing you can do for your health and your wallet is to prevent illness in the first place.
 Preventive care does just that by improving your health for many years and maybe even saving your life.
 If you’re wondering how you can improve the quality of your health, preventive care is where you need to start.

-Preventive care actually lowers the cost of healthcare by stopping diseases before they become more serious, and thus, much more expensive.
-Healthcare costs can plummet Americans into debt, and maybe even bankruptcy.
-Health problems can also force people to retire early, meaning they have less money to contribute to their healthcare expenses.
+Preventive care actually lowers the cost of health care by stopping diseases before they become more serious, and thus, much more expensive.
+Health care costs can plummet Americans into debt and maybe even bankruptcy.
+Health problems can also force people to retire early, meaning they have less money to contribute to their health care expenses.

-Hospital care accounts for a third of total healthcare costs in America, so by preventing visits to the emergency room, Americans can save a lot of money that would otherwise be spent on medical costs.
+Hospital care accounts for a third of total health care costs in America, so by preventing visits to the emergency room, Americans can save a lot of money that would otherwise be spent on medical costs.
 Unfortunately, many Americans use the emergency room as if it were their primary care physician.
-If you’re uninsured, the cost of going to the emergency room can be huge.
+When the patient can’t afford the care, hospitals rely on health insurance to cover the costs.
+This increases insurance costs for everyone.
+What’s more, patients sometimes grow tired of taking medications or believe they can no longer afford them and end up in the emergency room after a stroke, heart attack or other health complications.

 Get Free Preventive Care